volodia99/nonos/docs/api.md

 * `directory`: working directory where the output file is (default: current working directory).
 * `geometry`: if the geometry is not recognized.
 * `code` and `inifile`: if the parameter file is not recognized (i.e. different from idefix.ini for idefix, variables.par for fargo3d and pluto.ini for pluto). `code` can be `"idefix"`, `"fargo3d"`, `"fargo-adsg"` or `"pluto"`.

+`GasDataSet` is a field container, and you can access the fields in the form of a dictionary.
+You can check what fields are included in `ds` by running `ds.keys()`.
+For example, the density field could be accessed with `ds["RHO"]`.

 !!! example "Examples"